hjerpbakk/xamarin-forms-birthday/README.md

 # xamarin-forms-birthday
 Never miss a birthday again!
 This educational app was created as part of a Xamarin Forms course.

-## Create new solution

-Use `Blank Forms App` template.
-Update packages, build and run, it should work.

-### Key takeaway

-Know the difference between the different projects and understand how this can run on your phone.

 ## Show mock-up of the app to be created

 <img src="mockup.png" height="677" width="376" />